jarokaz/tpu-gke-sandbox/examples/parallelism_hello_world/README.md

 The samples are **overlays** on top of the base **Job** and **JobSet** settings that execute the `shardings.py` script runs with different parallelism configurations.

-To run a given sample execute:
+To run a given sample update the sample's patch file(s) and execute:

 ```
 kubectl apply -k <sample_folder>